Blawby/Automatic-Lawyer-Workflow-Payments-Time-Entry-Retainer-Balance-Reminders-Clients/README.md

 4. Review the **Clients** sheet to see sample clients created

 ### 4. Connect Your Payment System (10 minutes)
+1. **Option A: Zapier Integration**
-1. Set up a Zapier integration:
+   - Set up a Zapier integration:
    - Trigger: New payment in Stripe/your payment processor
    - Action: Add row to Google Sheets (your Payments sheet)
-   - Map: Date, Client Email, Amount, Payment Method
+   - Map: Date, Client Email, Amount, Payment Method, Payment ID
-2. Test with a real payment
+   - Test with a real payment
-3. Run **"Sync Payments & Clients"** to process it
+   - Run **"Sync Payments & Clients"** to process it

+2. **Option B: Gmail Integration (Recommended)**
+   - Click **"Enable Gmail Trigger"** in the Blawby menu
+   - System automatically checks Gmail every 15 minutes for payment notifications
+   - No Zapier setup required - payment emails from Blawby are automatically detected and processed
+   - Test with **"Check Gmail for Payments"** menu item

 ### 5. Start Using (Ongoing)
 1. Set **Test Mode** to "FALSE" when ready for production